vasia/snailtrail/README.md

 Further debug logging of the examples and SnailTrail is provided by Rust's `log` and `env_log` crates.
 Passing `RUST_LOG=info` (or `trace`) as env variable when running examples should write out further logging to your `std::out`.

 There's also a WIP PAG visualization that can be used for sanity checking / manually identifiying patterns.
-To use it, run `cargo run viz <# SnailTrail workers> <# source computation workers> <output path>.html <from-file?>`.
+To use it, run `cargo run viz <# SnailTrail workers> <# source computation workers> <output path>.html <from-file?>` from `timely-snailtrail`.
 After the computation has finished, press enter to create a `<output path>.html` file which contains an interactive PAG visualization.

 ### Show me the code!